signet-framework/case-study/pages/case-study/contract_testing.md

 # Contract Testing

 Many of the benefits of integration and E2E tests can also be achieved using contract tests.
-Furthermore, contract tests attempt to maintain independent service development cycles, while also provided faster feedback loops than broadly-scoped tests can typically attain.
+Furthermore, contract tests attempt to maintain indepenedent service development cycles, while also provided faster feedback loops than broadly-scoped tests can typically attain.

 The typical way to integration test two services is to spin up both services in the same environment, and cause the consumer service to make API calls to the provider service.
 If the provider service responds correctly, and the consumer service handles the responses correctly, the integration tests are successful.